Tracking support metrics helps you improve processes, make better decisions, and identify trends.

 The end result?
 Dreem’s CSAT improved from 80% to 90%.

 Going through support interactions helps you identify parts of your system that need improvement and provide you a pathway to boost all your other support metrics.

-📌 Takeaway: The quality of the support very directly influences other support KPIs.
+Takeaway: Customer support quality very directly influences other support KPIs.
 So looking at quality is an obvious starting point to improve any of your other support metrics.

-Combine your metrics with IQS for an accurate overview of support performance
+Combine your metrics with IQS for an accurate overview of customer support quality

 There’s absolutely no question that you need to be tracking speed and quantity metrics as well as CSAT.